How do professional ceramic coatings compare to retail ceramic coatings?

 What this comparison is really about

 Most people are not comparing lab data sheets.
-They are asking whether it is worth paying for full preparation, a high-solids professional coating and an accredited installer, or if a retail “ceramic” they can apply themselves will be close enough in the real world.
+They are asking whether it is worth paying for full preparation, a professional coating and an accredited installer, or if a retail “ceramic” they can apply themselves will be close enough in the real world, especially when there is a huge price difference.

 Underneath that is another question: how much risk are you willing to take with your paintwork, and how long do you want the result to last before it needs doing again.